Malaysia's ousted PM says to take a break amid reports of flight

 Mahathir, previously prime minister for 22 years, was once Najib’s mentor but turned against him over the 1MDB scandal and led the opposition challenge to him in this week’s election, defeating the coalition that had ruled Malaysia for six decades.

+Mahathir said after his victory in Wednesday’s election that he would not be looking for a scapegoat in the scandal.

+“We are not seeking revenge,” the 92-year-old prime minister said.
+“What we want is to restore the rule of law ... if the law says that Najib has done something wrong, then he will have to face the consequences.”

-He is expected to announce his cabinet line-up later on Saturday.
+Mahathir is expected to announce his cabinet line-up later on Saturday.

-Additional reporting by Emily Chow, Liz Lee and Joseph Sipalan; Editing by Raju Gopalakrishnan
+Writing by John Chalmers; Additional reporting by Emily Chow, Liz Lee and Joseph Sipalan; Editing by Diane Craft